affanhilmy/classification-spotify-music-mood/README.md

-This Project build with react.js as frontend and express.js as backend To run this project, first you have to install NPM.
+This Project build with react.js as frontend and express.js as backend. <br />
+To run this project, first you have to install NPM.

 Open terminal and execute the following commands in sequence